kingcos/Perspective-Vapor/README.md

 A Vapor server for WeApp of my personal blog - Perspective.

+## Preface

+This is just a simple server for visit GitHub API through your server.
+It's even without a database.
+(So why not visit GitHub API directly?
+Because there're some weird reasons here, I have to do this.)

 ## How to run?

+### macOS

 1. Setup your GitHub API token in `Constants.swift`
 2. `vapor build`
 3. `vapor run`

+### Linux

+> Update soon.

 ## API